GlucoWise: When a Blood Report Scares You Into Building a Full-Stack App

 The readings page shows:

-You can export everything as CSV for spreadsheet analysis or back up your entire dataset as JSON.
-Your data, your control.
+You can export everything as CSV for spreadsheet analysis, or back up your entire dataset as JSON whenever you want a copy of your own.

 What I've Learned (Besides How to Build Apps)